andrzejlisek/Unicode/readme.md

 * Browse Unicode characters by code\.
 * Find codes of characters used in text\.
 * Find character by name\.
+* Convert supplied text into text written using ASCII characters only\.s
 * Preview characters connected with other characters\.
 * Collect unicode characters as text to copy\.
 * Test system fonts and downloadable fonts\.